What is a resolved ticket?

 The difference between the two is whether the ticket remains in the queue.

-Some help desk software solutions don’t consider the resolved status the final stage of a ticket’s lifecycle.
+Some ticketing tools don’t consider the resolved status the final stage of a ticket’s lifecycle.
 Therefore, after the agent solves a ticket, it still remains in the ticket queue waiting to be closed.
 According to some SLAs, a closed status is required within a certain number of days after the resolution of the ticket.

 Try LiveAgent now!

 Increase the rate of your resolved tickets with LiveAgent's help desk system.

 A resolved ticket is a type of ticket from a customer that has already been solved.
 For some software solutions, this is the final stage in the ticket lifecycle.
 However, sometimes you have to close the ticket even after resolution to remove it from the queue.

 In LiveAgent help desk software, all agents are able to resolve tickets.
 If the agent has the lowest system privileges, they can only resolve their own tickets.
 Other system roles like administrators and the owner can view, update, and resolve all the tickets in the queue.